19 min read

 Immigrants are important to the U.S. hospitality sector, helping fill labor gaps and driving growth in food service, accommodations and the broader economy.

-This report highlights key statistics, labor trends and policy discussions surrounding immigrant workers in hospitality.
+This report highlights key statistics, labor trends and policy discussions surrounding immigrant or foreign-born workers in hospitality.

-The U.S. hospitality workforce has changed a lot in the past 10 years.
+The U.S. hospitality workforce has changed a lot in more recent years.
 Immigrant workers now play a bigger role in helping the industry grow.

 From 2010 to 2023, the hospitality sector added more jobs and began relying more on foreign-born workers.